 South Africa opt to bowl vs India

-Visakhapatnam: South Africa on Tuesday won the toss and elected to field against India in the 3rd T20I here at Dr. Y.S.
-Rajasekhara Reddy ACA-VDCA Cricket Stadium.
-Both the teams will field the same playing XI in the match.
+Bengaluru: South Africa won the toss and opted to bowl against India in the final match of the T20I series here at the M.Chinnaswamy Stadium.
+The series is currently tied at 2-2.

-At the toss, South Africa captain Temba Bavuma said, "Same thing, bowl again.
-The colour is different, has a yellowish tinge to it.
-Feels hard, looks like a good wicket to bat.
-Same team.
-Just want to focus on the areas we can improve."
+The pitch, and going by the dimensions of the ground, it has all a batter requires -- short boundaries, higher altitude.
+The side boundaries are 67m whereas it's 77m in the straighter part of the ground.
+The pitch will assist batter, however, a few cracks might aid spinners too.

-While Indian skipper Rishabh Pant said, "We would have bowled as well.
-But as an Indian team we are not looking at the toss too much.
-Same team.
-We spoke about getting better in execution and if we do that we will be fine.
-Looks like a better wicket, but feels a bit soft underneath."
+Rishabh Pant: The practice isn't working for me (on the toss).
+Looks like a good wicket, we would like to get anything around 180-190.
+We just need to focus on the process and put in our 100% into the game.
+Playing the same team

 Teams: